jangler/oracles-randomizer/README.md

 # Oracle of Seasons randomizer

-This program reads a Zelda: Oracle of Seasons ROM (US or JP version) shuffles the locations of items and mystical seeds, randomizes the default season for each area, and writes the modified ROM to a new file.
+This program reads a Zelda: Oracle of Seasons ROM (US version only) shuffles the locations of items and mystical seeds, randomizes the default season for each area, and writes the modified ROM to a new file.
 It also bypasses essence checks for overworld events that are necessary for progress, so the dungeons